Electron diffraction: Convergent beam electron diffraction

-In convergent beam electron diffraction (CBED), the incident electrons are focused in a converging cone-shaped beam with a crossover located at the sample, e.g. Figure 15, although other methods exist.
+In convergent beam electron diffraction (CBED), the incident electrons are normally focused in a converging cone-shaped beam with a crossover located at the sample, e.g. Figure 17, although other methods exist.
 Unlike the parallel beam, the convergent beam is able to carry information from the sample volume, not just a two-dimensional projection available in SAED.
 With convergent beam there is also no need for the selected area aperture, as it is inherently site-selective since the beam crossover is positioned at the object plane where the sample is located.

-A CBED pattern consists of disks arranged exactly the same as the spots in SAED.
-Intensity within the disks, however, is not uniform, but represents dynamical diffraction effects and symmetries of the sample structure, see Figure 8 and 16.
-Even though the zone axis and lattice parameter analysis based on disk positions does not significantly differ from SAED, the analysis of disks content is significantly more complex.
-Due to a number of contributing factors, simulation based on dynamical diffraction theory is often required.
-As illustrated in Figure 16, the details within the disk change with sample thickness, as does the inelastic background.
+A CBED pattern consists of disks arranged similar to the spots in SAED.
+Intensity within the disks represents dynamical diffraction effects and symmetries of the sample structure, see Figure 7 and 18.
+Even though the zone axis and lattice parameter analysis based on disk positions does not significantly differ from SAED, the analysis of disks content is more complex and simulations based on dynamical diffraction theory is often required.
+As illustrated in Figure 18, the details within the disk change with sample thickness, as does the inelastic background.
 With appropriate analysis CBED patterns can be used for indexation of the crystal point group, space group identification, measurement of lattice parameters, thickness or strain.

 The disk diameter can be controlled using the microscope optics and apertures.
 The larger is the angle, the broader the disks are with more features.
 If the angle is increased to significantly, the disks begin to overlap.
 This is avoided in large angle convergent electron beam diffraction (LACBED) where the sample is moved upwards or downwards.
-There are applications, however, where the overlapping disks are beneficial, for instance a ronchigram is as an example.
+There are applications, however, where the overlapping disks are beneficial, for instance with a ronchigram.
 It is a CBED pattern, often but not always of an amorphous material, with many intentionally overlapping disks providing information about the optical aberrations of the electron optical system.

 Precession electron diffraction

-Precession electron diffraction (PED), first developed by Vincent and Midgley in 1994, is a specialized method to collect electron diffraction patterns in a transmission electron microscope (TEM), see the main page for more information.
-By rotating (precessing) a tilted incident electron beam around the central axis of the microscope, a PED pattern is formed which is effectively an integration over a collection of diffraction conditions, see Figure 17.
-This produces a quasi-kinematical diffraction pattern that is more suitable as input into direct methods algorithms using electrons to determine the crystal structure of the sample.
-Because it avoids many dynamical effects it can also be used to better identify phases.
+Precession electron diffraction (PED), invented by Roger Vincent and Paul Midgley in 1994, is a method to collect electron diffraction patterns in a transmission electron microscope (TEM).
+The technique involves rotating (precessing) a tilted incident electron beam around the central axis of the microscope, compensating for the tilt after the sample so a spot diffraction pattern is formed, similar to a SAED pattern.
+However, a PED pattern is an integration over a collection of diffraction conditions, see Figure 19.
+This integration produces a quasi-kinematical diffraction pattern that is more suitable as input into direct methods algorithms using electrons to determine the crystal structure of the sample.
+Because it avoids many dynamical effects it can also be used to better identify crystallographic phases.